Simon Clarke (above, right) was born in North Tees Hospital and grew up in Marton, Middlesbrough.

 Simon was elected as Member of Parliament for Middlesbrough South and East Cleveland in June 2017 and re-elected in December 2019.

-He was appointed as Exchequer Secretary to the Treasury in Summer 2019, before moving to the Ministry of Housing, Communities and Local Government as Minister of State for Regional Growth and Local Government, a post he held from February to September 2020.
+He was appointed as Chief Secretary to the Treasury in September 2021.
+He was previously Exchequer Secretary to the Treasury from Summer 2019, before moving to the Ministry of Housing, Communities and Local Government as Minister of State for Regional Growth and Local Government, a post he held from February to September 2020.